PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/_index.md

 #### Process summary

 Prepare your upgrade by getting the latest release zip file, unpacking it and removing its demo content.
-Apply the new files by copy-pasting them in the production folder
+Apply the new files by copy-pasting them in the production folder.

 Run the database upgrade.
 This could be enough for completing an upgrade, but additional tasks like cleanup and modules upgrade will bring you stability and security.